 Kimberly Geil has a PhD in Educational Psychology and Research on Teaching from the University of Colorado at Boulder.
 Her research focused on burnout and engagement among teachers and transformative professional development opportunities, specifically the Courage to Teach program.
 She taught English in Japan, and also taught high school Japanese in the United States.
 She has been an admissions counselor for the University of Colorado at Boulder, and ran the Guide and Visitors Service at Stanford University (she received her undergraduate degree in sociology from Stanford).
-She has many diverse interests, and now happily keeps busy with coaching, working in the office of Exum Mountain Guides, and administering leadership development programs at Sacramento State’s College of Continuing Education.
-She spends her summers in Wyoming and the rest of the year in Sacramento, CA with her faithful mountain attack poodle.
+She has many diverse interests, and now happily keeps busy with coaching, working in the office of Exum Mountain Guides, and teaching, facilitating, and coaching for state agencies through Sacramento State’s College of Continuing Education and Los Rios Community College’s Government Training Academy.
+She spends her summers in Wyoming and the rest of the year in Sacramento, CA with her faithful mountain Maltese.

 Photo by David Bowers